-The Accounting curriculum parallels that of Business Administration and Entrepreneurship and comprises four tiers.
+The Accounting curriculum comprises four tiers.
 The first tier begins with a comprehensive study of the arts, sciences, mathematics, communications, and humanities.
 This liberal arts core is a common experience to all majors and provides the basis for a broadly educated individual.
-To become competitive, effective organizational leaders and self-fulfilled individuals, Accounting graduates are expected to possess the skills and knowledge acquired through this liberating exposure to the arts, sciences, mathematics, and the humanities.
+To become competitive, effective organizational leaders and selffulfilled individuals, Accounting graduates are expected to possess the skills and knowledge acquired through this liberating exposure to the arts, sciences, mathematics, and the humanities.

 The second tier of educational experience provides a general background in statistical, financial, and managerial techniques.
 Subjects included in this area of study are finance, economics, management, and marketing, including a two-semester Integrated Management Experience, which serves as the School's foundation course in the study of accounting, business, and entrepreneurship.
-This tier also includes a sequence of seven-one-credit courses called the "Professional and Personal Development" series, designed to engage all business students in an in-depth exploration and assessment of their personal strengths, goals, and career aspirations and provide a series of developmental activities and experiences to facilitate their transition into professional careers.
+This tier also includes a sequence of four one-credit courses called the "Professional and Personal Development" series, designed to engage all business students in an in-depth exploration and assessment of their personal strengths, goals, and career aspirations and provide a series of developmental activities and experiences to facilitate their transition into professional